yijun-jo/vpp_cmc/README.md

 # Lunatic data processing
 This folder contains codes to process lunatic reports.
-Example data is provided in folder "example_data" or "params_raw" for testing the code.
-An "output" folder is also available for demonstration purpose.
+Example data is provided in folder "example_data" for testing the code.

 1. lunatic_clean_data_single.ipynb <br>
 Processes lunatic report with both "Concentration (mg/mL)" and wavelength scanning results.
 The code takes in one excel report at a time and generates one "concentration.csv" and one "wavelength_scan.csv" in the end.